-You can earn 7 CPEs by attending the full conference.
-In addition, Government employees can earn an additional (1) CPE credit by attending the Speed Mentoring session immediately following the closing ceremony.
+Your CPE’s are calculated based on attendance, please use “self-recording sheet” located on “2019 Program Home and Information” page.
+In addition, Government employees can earn additional CPE credits by attending the Speed Mentoring session immediately following the closing ceremony.

 This conference and speed mentoring session also count towards DoD FM Certification Program Continuing Education and Training (CET) requirements.
 However, it does not qualify for initial FM Certification requirements for FM or leadership competency credit.